CORPORATE CONTROLS BOOK

 This chapter discusses the purpose and main types of monitoring and review controls, and describes the following controls, such as:

-Monitoring implementation of the strategic plan,
+Monitoring Controls System, Monitoring implementation of the strategic plan,

 Monitoring implementation of policies and procedures (Continuous management monitoring procedures, Communicating performance information procedure, Management reports monitoring procedures, and Data Quality Monitoring Procedures), and Review and compliance controls (Internal Audit Process, Corporate Compliance Officer, Daily Activities Review Controls, Computer Security Monitoring and Review Procedures, The Corporate Governance Information System, External-Assessment Procedures, and Self-Assessment Procedures).